 Wood rot is a natural phenomenon.
 It’s nature’s way of recycling dead, organic material and turning it back into soil fertilizer to help new generations of plant life.
 The wood in your home’s frame and trim work is dead — it’s just been preserved from decay by a drying and/or artificial treatment process.
 If conditions are right, rot is bound to occur.
 Knowing how to identify rot is the first step to treating it and preventing serious damage.

 The first thing to know about wood rot is that there are three different types.
 They manifest in different manners, and one is far more destructive than the other two.
-However, left untreated, wood rot will not stop — the decay process speeds up as time passes.
-Here’s how to identify the three rot types:
+However, if left untreated, every type of wood rot will spread, and the decay process speeds up as time passes.
+Here’s how to identify the three types of wood rot:

 - Soft rot is the rarest form of wood rot.
 It forms inside the wood cells and capillaries.
 Because it grows from inside out, soft rot is difficult to identify until it’s taken a massive hold.
 Soft rot begins slowly but leads to significant structural loss.
 The easiest way to spot soft rot is by noticing a bulge or blister in the wood surface — it feels softer than the surrounding wood when you press on it.